UTAS-Motorsport/.github/profile/README.md

 ## 2.

-Run the setup script from VS code (run task -> setup task). (not implamented yet)
+clone the repo to your device.

 ## 3.

 Make a development branch to do all your work in.
+Select 'new branch' and called it development

 ## 4.